cityofaustin/formstack-alpha-theme/README.md

 src="docs/images/preview.png"
 alt-text="Preview" width="400" >

 Don't worry.
 Your changes will work on the Live site once you "Save and activate."
 You can check by going to "View Site Live."
+You can also run `yarn preview` to see how your styles look on our demo form.